A Refreshing Cocktail To Celebrate The Fall Season

 CK Mondavi and Family 75th Anniversary Diamond Sweepstakes

 Everyone loves diamonds!
 To celebrate the 75th Anniversary, consumers can enter the CK Mondavi and Family Diamond Sweepstakes on Facebook, from September 1 – December 31st, 2021.
 Winners will sparkle with $1000s in diamonds or a luxury travel jewelry case.
 Complete details and official rules are at ckmondavidiamond.com.
 Void where prohibited

-I hope you’ll enjoy this White Wine Apple Tiki Cocktail with family and friends this season and are inspired to celebrate life and cross fun things off your someday list.
+I hope you'll enjoy my Elvis Sandwich Sliders Recipe with family and friends and are inspired to celebrate life and do all the fun things you've been putting off to "someday."
 Go #MakeSomedayHappen one delicious bite, sip, and trip at a time.